Clivar/homelab-as-code/setup-kubernetes-hosts/README.md

 ```

 ## Debugging
-It can be handy to add a password for sign in through ESXi.
+It can be handy to add a password to enter the VM in the ESXi console.
 Generate a password with `mkpasswd` in a linux/wsl.
 Add the following to your primary user in the `users` section in `userdata.tpl`.
 ```yaml
 lock_passwd: false